Kanazawa Phonograph Museum

 The Kanazawa Phonograph Museum (金沢蓄音器館) is a museum about phonograph located in Kanazawa, Ishikawa Prefecture, Japan.

 History

 The story of the museum originated from Hiroshi Yokaichiya where he once owned a phonograph shop before World War II.
 Gradually the popularity of phonographs began to fade away.
 Since then he used to collect phonographs since the 1970s.
 He even fixed damaged or broken phonographs before adding them to his collections.
 Once his collections reached 540 units and 20,000 of SP records, he donated them to Kanazawa City Government and the Kanazawa Phonograph Museum was opened in 2001 to display his collections.
-Yokaichiya died in 2003 and the museum has been operated by his eldest son, Noriyuki Yokaichiya, who continue to find and restore phonographs.
+Yokaichiya died in 2003 and the museum has been operated by his eldest son, Noriyuki Yokaichiya, who continues to find and restore phonographs.

 Architecture

 The museum is housed in a 3-story building with a music shop on the ground floor.
 The museum was built using red bricks and designed with the old style of the neighborhood architectural style.